Potato011/Personal-website/content/posts/subnautica-knife.md

 ![Print](20240410_090622.jpg)

 On a different printer is the tpu grip.
 This material was a lot harder to work with and had numerous stringing issues.
-When completed, this part would also be joined onto a finished blade and secured with epoxy
+When completed, this part would also be joined onto a finished blade and secured with epoxy.
+In order to erase the layer lines, each TPU component has its surface lightly burned by a blow torch.
+This melts the layer lines and makes the layer lines less prominent while also creating a surface texture similar to high grip rubber.

 ![Print 2](tpu.jpg)

 ## Resin Casting

 One of the most iconic parts of the blade is its glowing elements, specifically around its hole and button perimeter.
 To achieve this without ultra small electronics, the parts must be phosphorescent.
 To create this part, a positive mold is SLA printed.
 Using this mold, a silicone negative is created.
-Finally, resin mixed with phosporescent powder is poured into the negative and once dry, the glowing blue part is ready for installation.
+Finally, clear resin mixed with blue phosporescent powder is poured into the negative and once dry, the glowing blue part is ready for installation.

 ![Resin 1](20240411_220542.jpg)
 ![Resin 2](20240410_204540.jpg)
 ![Resin 3](20240612_143448.jpg)

 # Final Assembly

+After the blade and handle are finished, they are joined together.
+This process involves sandwiching the blade into the two 3D printed halves which have their mating surfaces brushed wtih epoxy.
+After the epoxy cures, the entire handle is brushed with acetone to smoothen the surface.
+Finally, the entire blade is cleaned with isopropyl alchohol before being packaged for shipping.

 ![Blade 10](20240611_202410.jpg)
 ![Blade 10](final4.jpg)